Information Resources for Health and Wellness

 Rural Health Promotion and Disease Prevention Toolkit

-Highlights evidence-based and promising models and related resources to implement, evaluate, and sustain health promotion and disease prevention in rural communities.
-Product of the Rural Health Information Hub funded by a cooperative agreement through HRSA's Federal Office of Rural Health Policy.
+Highlights evidence-based and promising models and related resources to implement, evaluate, and build sustainable health promotion and disease prevention programs in rural communities.

 Sponsor: Federal Office of Rural Health Policy (FORHP)